vanheaven-ui/Ruby-Telegram-Bot/README.md

 Once you have a local copy of the entire project on your computer, then:

 - Run ``bundle install`` in the terminal to install the gem dependencies in the Gemfile.
-- Verify that all the gems in the Gemfile have been installed .
-Run ``gem info telegram-bot-ruby`` in the terminal to check that this gem is installed .
-Run ``gem info het-http-persistent`` in the terminal to check that this gem is istalled
+- Verify that all the gems in the Gemfile have been installed<br/> .
+Run ``gem info telegram-bot-ruby`` in the terminal to check that this gem is installed<br/>
+  .
+Run ``gem info net-http-persistent`` in the terminal to check that this gem is istalled

 ### 🛠 Testing <a name = "testing"></a>
 If you like to test the ruby methods used, then: